The call for abstracts is now CLOSED. This page is now for information and reference only.

 The Conference theme for ICEM 2019 is: “Exploiting the latest weather and climate technology to tackle the energy transition”

-Specifically, the Committee is inviting papers to be submitted for the following conference sessions:
+Specifically, the Committee invited papers to be submitted for the following conference sessions:

 |THE SESSIONS||SUGGESTED TOPICS|